John Alexander (councillor)

-John Alexander is a Scottish National Party (SNP) councillor and the current Leader of Dundee City Council.
+John Alexander was a Scottish National Party (SNP) councillor and the former Leader of Dundee City Council.

 John Alexander was first elected to the Strathmartine Ward (Ward 1) in the 2012 Scottish council election with 1245 1st preference votes, becoming Dundee's youngest ever serving councillor at 23 years old.

 In the 2017 election, he was re-elected with an increase in 1st preference votes of 57%.
 Alexander subsequently became Leader of Dundee City Council after striking a deal to form an administration with veteran councillor, Ian Borthwick.

+Following the SNP's success in the 2022 Dundee City Council election, Alexander was returned to the role of Leader of Dundee City Council after securing a majority administration.
+This is currently the only majority SNP administration in Scotland.

+Alexander announced his intention to resign as council leader and as a councillor in August 2024.
+On 12 August 2024, it was revealed that Mark Flynn, the father of SNP Westminster leader, Stephen Flynn, would be elected as his successor.
+Alexander formally resigned on 30 August 2024, with Flynn set to assume the role on 2 September 2024.

 Education

 Alexander was educated at St Saviour's Roman Catholic High School in Dundee between 2000 and 2006.
 The school has since closed.

 He attended the University of Dundee, initially studying Law (Scots) LL.B and latterly graduating with a Master of Arts in Politics & International Relations.

 Career

 Following his election in 2012, Alexander held the role of Depute Convener of Housing within the majority SNP Council Administration.
 He was Depute to the then Convener of the Department, Councillor Jimmy Black.

 Following Councillor Black's resignation from the post in 2013, Alexander assumed the role of Convener of the Housing Department, a post which he held until it was merged with the Environment Department in 2016.

 In March 2016, Alexander became the first Convener of the newly created Neighbourhood Services Committee which was formed following the amalgamation of the Housing Department, Environment Department and Communities Section.